Engineered Hardwood Flooring

-Engineered hardwood flooring Summary: This page show you the options in wood to produce a wooden floor based on our engineered concept.
-Under you will see an indication of how use full the wood is as flooring, it will be shown with an Arrow Wood figure.
+Engineered hardwood flooring Summary: This page shows you the options in wood to produce a wooden floor based on our engineered concept.
+Under you will see an indication of how to use full the wood is as flooring, it will be shown with an Arrow Wood figure.
 If you want to look at the wood, click on the button beside of it.

 Our engineered hardwood flooring is made of two layers of wood in the form of a plank.
 The bottom layer is durable plywood.
 The top layer the precious hardwood layer.
 Click on the button or picture at the right and read all about engineered flooring, how it is build up and why? and the differences of these kind of floors.

 If you choose engineered flooring than consider the facts under:

 - Use linear cut and not rotary cut wood/li>

 - Use a 2 layer engineered and not 3 layered